 2. Stay professional

 Staying professional while drafting your emails plays a significant part.
-Email messages are like social gathering which means, proper capitalization, punctuation, and good grammar.
+Good grammar and proper capitalization are pivotal here.

 Don’t write an email to your contacts like this